{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • Esau ate Jacob’s red stew

-• Stew means Turmoil and Pride
+• The Hebrew word “Stew” means Turmoil and Pride

 • Turmoil and Pride are the same definitions for the Leviathan, Satan.